learsiOtni/macro-tracker-web-app/README.md

   <p align="center">
-    A web app to track your daily macros.
+    A web app to track your daily macros, helping you with your fitness goals.
     <br />
     <br />
     <a href="https://macro-tracker-5e99c.web.app/signin">